top of page

 August 2020

-Foundational study utilizing in vivo and computational modeling to describe the Poisson effect as the cause of clinically observed adjacent vein narrowing after venous stent placement.
+Foundational study utilizing in vivo and computational modeling to describe the Poisson effect as the cause of clinically observed SAS after venous stent placement.

 2_edited.png